 In an era of constrained government resources, the above point to areas warranting program attention as determined by a consensus of experts from industry, academia and government laboratories and agencies.
 Adequate resources should be allocated so that the objectives outlined in each area can be accomplished.

-CIRMS holds an annual meeting each fall to give its members the opportunity to hear thorough topical presentations but more importantly, engage in dialogs that other professional meetings are unable to provide.
+CIRMS holds an annual meeting each Spring to give its members the opportunity to hear thorough topical presentations but more importantly, engage in dialogs that other professional meetings are unable to provide.
 Nearly half of the annual meeting is devoted to working group sessions where the informal environment permits the open exchange of ideas.

 Another important aspect of CIRMS revolves around developing young, new researchers.
 Each year, CIRMS grants several awards to students to cover the cost to attend the annual meeting and present their research during a plenary session.